Scheduled MonumentsEnglandYedingham Priory

 What is Yedingham Priory?

-Yedingham Priory is a Benedictine priory situated in the North Riding of Yorkshire, founded in the twelfth century as a daughter house of Whitby Abbey.
+Yedingham Priory is a Benedictine priory founded in the twelfth century in the North Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003684.

 Who is responsible for protecting Yedingham Priory?